Lesson video

 Laura and Izzy are discussing women in Anglo-Saxon society.

-Give yourself enough time to write Izzy's response and press play when you're ready to continue.
+Pause the video here, give yourself enough time to write Izzy's response, and press play when you're ready to continue.

 How did that go?
 Shall we take a look at an example?
-So your answer could include, archaeologists have found evidence that Anglo-Saxon women could be high status.
+So your answer could include, "Archeologists have found evidence that Anglo-Saxon women could be high status.

 An Anglo-Saxon woman's grave was found in Canterbury that contained a brooch made with silver, gold and gemstones.

-They think it may have been a gift from a king as it was so beautiful and valuable.
+They think it may have been a gift from a king, as it was so beautiful and valuable."
+Well done for completing that learning task.

 We're now ready to move onto the final part of this lesson.